RustaceansKenya/driver-development-book/driver_book/src/bare_metal/binary_tools/bin_tools.md

 # Binary File Inspection in Rust

 We will be dealing with binary files in our development, so it's better to get comfortable with them.
-For in depth understanding, just read the book recommended at the bottom of the page.
+For an in depth understanding, just read the first 2 chapters of the book recommended at the bottom of the page.

-Oh well, here goes the shallow explanation...
+Oh well, here goes the shallow explanation for those who won't read the book...

 ## What's a binary file?
 A binary file is a file filled with zeroes and ones.
 End of story.